networktocode/ntc-templates/README.md

 #Contributing

-Pull request are welcomed and automatically built and tested through TravisCI.
+Pull request are welcomed and will be automatically built and tested through TravisCI.

-To contribute new templates, each new pull request must include the folowing
+To contribute new templates, each new pull request *must* include the folowing

 -  TextFSM template
 -  raw version of text to be parsed